3 Days in Seattle

 Capitol Hill: A bustling, quirky, hip neighborhood just east of downtown Seattle.
 You can take the light rail from Capitol Hill to downtown and to the airport, making it a super convenient spot.
 Some Airbnb options:

 Queen Anne: There are two parts of Queen Anne, upper and lower.
 Upper Queen Anne (where we call home) is quaint and quiet, while Lower Queen Anne is closer to downtown and has a bit more energy.
-Both are great areas with easy access to all spots on the guide!
+Both are great areas with easy access to all spots on this Seattle itinerary!
 Some Airbnb options:

 Ballard: Ballard is one of our favorite neighborhoods in Seattle.
 It’s more north of downtown, but is home to lots of local shops, breweries, coffee, and restaurants.